...

 Booking.com: The Online Travel Agency Powerhouse

 Booking.com, part of Booking Holdings, is a titan in the travel industry, with 409.33 million site visits in September 2021.
 It’s not just about hotels—its 6.2 million vacation rental listings make it a major player for hosts.
-Booking.com’s strength lies in its massive reach and diverse travel services, including car rentals, flights, and excursions, attracting a broad guest base.
+Booking.com’s strength lies in its massive reach and diverse travel services, including car rentals, flights, and excursions, attracting a broad guest base, which provides better visibility for hosts.

 How Booking.com Works for Hosts